 Durango/La Plata County Business Updates

-- Durango Community Recreation Center - re-opens June 29 with limited hours and services.
+- Durango Community Recreation Center - open with limited hours and services.

 - Dine-in services at restaurants at 50% capacity and with social distancing measures in place.
 Restaurants continue to offer take-out and delivery.

 - Non-guided outdoor recreation of any kind can occur in groups up to 10, and must follow local policies.
 Non-guided equipment rentals should follow retail guidelines.

 - Guided services, including overnight services, for fishing, hiking, biking, horseback riding, canoeing, kayaking, stand-up paddle boarding, ATV tours, hunting, snowmobiling, skiing, and climbing can occur in groups up to 10, not including staff, and must follow local policies.